hashicorp/consul-terraform-sync/docker/README.md

 $ docker exec -t cts consul-terraform-sync task enable task_a ==> Inspecting changes to resource if enabling 'task_a'...

-    Generating plan that Consul Terraform Sync will use Terraform to execute
+    Generating plan that Consul-Terraform-Sync will use Terraform to execute

 No changes.
 Your infrastructure matches the configuration.